ChenLiu-1996/CitationMap/README.md

 3. `geopy.geocoders` is used to convert the citing authors' affiliations to geographic coordinates.
 To facilitate the process, I used some simple rule-based natural language processing to clean up the affiliations.
 As a result, you are expected to have:
     - Underestimation if the affiliations are not found by `geopy.geocoders`.
     - Underestimation if we experience communication error with `geopy.geocoders`.
     - Overestimation if non-affiliation phrases are incorrectly identified as locations by `geopy.geocoders`.
+(Only relevant if `affiliation_conservative` is set to False.)

     **Please raise an issue or submit a pull request if you have some good idea to better process the affiliation string.
 Note that currently I am not considering any paid service or tools that pose extra burden on the users, such as GPT API.**